-With the fresh feeling of a new year beginning to fade, many people begin slipping on their resolutions to lead a healthier lifestyle.
-Schedules get back into a routine, and life gets hectic.
-Getting takeout or going to a restaurant may seem like a great timesaver, but one thing that many struggle with is learning how to eat healthy when eating out.
+When schedules and life gets hectic, getting takeout or going to a restaurant may seem like a great timesaver.
+But one thing that many struggle with is learning how to eat healthy when eating out.
 But you don’t have to forsake your nutrition or your social life!

 Listen to Your Body

 Being mindful of what you put in your body, no matter the venue, is a key part of living a healthy lifestyle.
 Tracking the types of food you’re eating and how much of them you’re taking in can give you a fresh perspective on what you truly need to fuel your body.
 It’s incredibly easy to overeat when dining away from home.
 The portion sizes in restaurants have more than doubled over the past few decades and that means, as a country, we’re all eating more than we really realize.

 Obviously, it’s paramount to make smart food choices like fresh vegetables and lean protein, but even then you may not realize the hidden ingredients.
 Foods at restaurants taste extra appealing for a reason!
 When you’re eating out, there are a few ways to reduce the number of calories you’re consuming without really trying: